bipsa/synthesized_url/README.md

 The solution includes all different projects on a single repository.

 ### Server
 The server application uses NodeJS.
 As any other Node project, install dependencies first `npm install`.
-The available script are the following;
+The available script are the following:
 1. `npm run dev` Runs the server to expose the API.
 2. `npm run test` Executes the available tests.
 3. `npm run fix` It just executes standard js to keep the code uniform.